xingxerx/CosmosCode/TEST-README.md

 ### JIT Compilation

-The JIT-optimized test runner uses V8 optimization flags to improve performance:
+The JIT-optimized test runner uses Node.js optimization flags to improve performance:

-- `--jitless=false`: Ensures JIT compilation is enabled
-- `--opt`: Enables optimizations
-- `--turbo-inlining`: Enables function inlining for better performance
+- `--expose-gc`: Exposes garbage collection for better memory management
-- `--turbo-instruction-scheduling`: Optimizes instruction scheduling
+- `--max-old-space-size=4096`: Increases memory limit to 4GB for larger test suites

+The runner also uses Jest's `--detectOpenHandles` flag to identify any asynchronous operations that might be keeping the process alive after tests complete.

 ### Jest Configuration